Saddle Brook High School: History

 Students in ninth through twelfth grades had attended Lodi High School until the new Saddle Brook High School opened in September 1958.
 At its opening, the building served 650 students in grades 7-10, with those in eleventh and twelfth grades continuing in Lodi until their graduation.

 With the opening of the Long Memorial Elementary School in Spring 1960, 7th and 8th grade students from Cambridge School no longer used space in the high school building.
 The high school was expanded in the mid 1960s and by the 1970s there were approximately 1,200 students in grades 9 through 12.
-Due to changes in demographics, the school became a High School/Middle School in the late 1990s serving grades 7 through 12.
+Due to changes in demographics, the school became a High School/Middle School in the early 1990s serving grades 7 through 12.
 At that time Washington Elementary School was closed and reused for other purposes and the other three elementary schools in Saddle Brook—Franklin, Helen I. Smith and Long Memorial—changed from a K-8 format to K-6.